Walking along the river Douro – Portugal

 The river water condenses in the air, leaving a very slight mist.
 It gives a mystical ambiance to the Sunrise complementing this idyllic setting.

 This is gold for photography lovers.

 A large part of these grapes are harvested by hand and, during harvesting season, there are numerous teams of people hired from everywhere to participate in the harvest.

 Between April and the end of May and between mid-September to late October the Douro Valley is just perfect to visit and to walk around.

 Visiting the Douro Valley in September/October you will see the end of the harvesting season.
 The vines have dark red leaves and the scenario is an impressive spectacle of shades of red and one can take amazing photographs.

-What else to do?
+What else to do in the Douro Valley?

-The Rabelo boat is the wooden typical boat of the Douro River that was once used to transport the barrels of wine to Vila Nova de Gaia (Porto) from where the port was then taken for the rest of the world.
+The Rabelo boat is the wooden typical boat of the Douro River that was once used to transport the barrels of wine to Vila Nova de Gaia, in front of Porto.

 The river waters are usually calm and the Rabelo boat, with its wide hull, is a very stable and comfortable vessel, sailing toward the mouth, to the West.

-Ahead of us the sunset, is the end of a fabulous day, a treasure to save.
+Ahead of us, the sunset is the end of a fabulous day, a treasure to save.